 It is essential you respond to all negative reviews.
 When you respond to these reviews, it must be diplomatic and professional.
 Remember when responding to negative feedback, that everyone else will be reading your response, not just the person who left the review.

 It is good practice to get into the habit of replying to all reviews.
+In fact, Google recommends responding to all reviews.
 Just saying thank you for a positive review shows your appreciation to the reviewer and shows everyone else that you genuinely care, listen and engage with your customers.
 This will encourage more feedback.

 9. Offer Employee Incentives, not Customer Incentives